EcoG-io/pyslac/README.md

    ```
 Contact André <andre@switch-ev.com> if you have questions about it.

-The last required step to effectively start the SLAC mechanism, is to force the
+In order to start the SLAC session, it is required to provide some information
-detection of state `B`of the Control Pilot circuit.
-This project relies on
+like the network intarface(s) where the Power Line Communication is associated to.
+That information is exchanged through Switch's proprietary API, which is a
-a request/response API based on a pub/sub philosophy adopted by MQTT.
+request/response/update API based on the pub/sub philosophy adopted by MQTT.

+1. First step is to send the `cs_parameters` message containing all the available
+network interfaces and also the associated `evse_id`
+2. After that, it is required to send the message `cp_status` which contains the
+status of the Control Pilot line.

 Thus, in order to force the algorithm to listen for SLAC frames, we need a
 MQTT broker and a client that sends a message notifying the Control Pilot state;
 This is demonstrated in the following snippet, where it is assumed we are using